core-wg/cacheable-oscore/draft-amsuess-core-cachable-oscore.md

 Source authentication is thus a precondition to secure use of OSCORE.
 However, it is hard to provide when:

-* Requests are built exclusively using shared key material (as in a deterministic client).
+* Requests are built exclusively using shared key material (as in a Deterministic Client).
 * Requests are sent without source authentication, or where the source authentication is not checked.
 (This was part of {{I-D.ietf-core-oscore-groupcomm}} in revisions before -12).

 This document does not \[ yet? \] give full guidance on how to restore request-response binding for the general case,